Skip to content

 return 0;

-}static local variables have a very practical feature: lazy initialization.
+static local variables have a highly practical feature: lazy initialization.
 They are only initialized when program execution reaches that declaration statement, not at program startup.
-Starting with C++11, this initialization is also thread-safe—if multiple threads enter a function containing a static local variable for the first time simultaneously, the compiler guarantees that only one thread executes the initialization while the others block and wait.
-This feature makes static local variables the best approach for implementing the thread-safe singleton pattern (Meyer's Singleton).
+Starting with C++11, this initialization is also thread-safe—if multiple threads simultaneously enter a function containing a static local variable for the first time, the compiler guarantees that only one thread executes the initialization while the others block and wait.
+This feature makes static local variables the best approach for implementing thread-safe singletons (Meyer's Singleton).

 Hands-on Verification—Printing Addresses of Each Region

-After all this theory, let's write a program to verify it in practice.
+Enough theory; let's write a program to verify this in practice.
 In the following code, we place a variable in each region and print their addresses.
 By observing the numerical size and relative positions of these addresses, we can intuitively verify the memory layout model.

 // layout.cpp